What is a research paper abstract?

 In addition to research peers, consider consulting with a professor or even a specialist or generalist writing center consultant about your abstract.
 Use any resource that helps you see your work from another perspective.

-While peer feedback is quite important to ensure the effectiveness of your abstract content, it may be a good idea to find a professional editor to fix mistakes in grammar, spelling, mechanics, style, or formatting.
+While peer feedback is quite important to ensure the effectiveness of your abstract content, it may be a good idea to find an academic editor to fix mistakes in grammar, spelling, mechanics, style, or formatting.
 The presence of basic errors in the abstract may not affect your content, but it might dissuade someone from reading your entire study.

 Both questions and answers should be organized in a standard and familiar way to make the content easier for readers to absorb.
 Ideally, it should mimic the overall format of your essay and the classic “introduction,” “body,” and “conclusion” form, even if the parts are not neatly divided as such.

 Write the abstract from scratch

 Because the abstract is a self-contained piece of writing viewed separately from the body of the paper, you should write it separately as well.
 Never copy and paste direct quotes from the paper and avoid paraphrasing sentences in the paper.
 Using new vocabulary and phrases will keep your abstract interesting and free of redundancies while conserving space.

 Don’t include too many details in the abstract

 Again, the density of your abstract makes it incompatible with including specific points other than possibly names or locations.
 You can make references to terms, but do not explain or define them in the abstract.
 Try to strike a balance between being specific to your study and presenting a relatively broad overview of your work.